Youth and Information Communication Technology

 ICT has become a significant factor of development, having a profound impact on political, economic and social life of youth.
 Young people are using ICT to access knowledge, employment opportunities, entertainment, sports training, meetings and poverty eradication strategies.
 To take advantage of the benefits created by ICT, YIDP will create opportunities for youth participation through use of ICT for youth development.

-Our more advanced program is the Codergra giants twelve week immersive coding, graphics and app development technique aimed at providing rigorous technology-based entrepreneurial development and leadership training aspiring developers.
+Our more advanced program is the Code mentor giants twelve week immersive coding, graphics and app development technique aimed at providing rigorous technology-based entrepreneurial development and leadership training aspiring developers.
 The aim is to identify Kenyas’s most promising information technology talents and empower them with the skills and leadership training through our partner organizations to enable them to succeed.
-The goal will be to impart knowledge, skills, mentorship, and experiences that enables these youths to acquire and create technological jobs in this new digital age.
+The goal will be to impart knowledge, skills, mentor-ship, and experiences that enables these youths to acquire and create technological jobs in this new digital age.